Jefferson-Saransig/Jefferson-Saransig.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at the University of Texas at Austin
+I am a graduate student at the University of Texas at Austin.
+I am part of the Documentary and descriptive linguistics group under the supervision of Dr Woodbury.
+My reasearch interests include language contact, sociolinguistics, bilingualism, and Ecuadorian Kichwa (ISO 639-3: qvi).

+I am currently working on 1) the topic marker -ka in conditional sentences, 2) Unified and Local Kichwa (linguistic epidemiology) and 3) discourse markers in Imbabura Kichwa.

 Jefferson's personal website
 ======